-- For modular programs: - o Students must receive the notification by the third (3) calendar day of the subsequent module; and - Must complete the Evaluation of Progress form within seven (7) calendar days after the notification.
+- Students must receive the notification by the third (3) calendar day of the subsequent module; and - Must complete the Evaluation of Progress form within seven (7) calendar days after the notification.

 If the student does not meet the Plan's requirements at the end of an evaluation period, the student will be dismissed from the program.
-If the student has not met the benchmark, the student must be dropped with the correct DOD (no later than second calendar day of module or term).
-The student must be notified of dismissal no later than the second calendar day of module or term.
+If the student has not met the benchmark, the student must be dropped with the correct DOD (no later than second calendar day of module).
+The student must be notified of dismissal no later than the second calendar day of module.

-NOTE: If the student has make-up work, and the campus is willing to accept it, it must be completed within four (4) calendar days of grades being entered (as long as this doesn't extend beyond ten (10) calendar days after mod- or term-end), or the student must be dropped with the correct DOD.
+Note: If the student has make-up work, and the campus is willing to accept it, it must be completed within four (4) calendar days of grades being entered (as long as this doesn't extend beyond ten (10) calendar days after modend), or the student must be dropped with the correct DOD.